Donald Trump shocked the Republican establishment, which failed to heed the signs of seismic change.

 “It’s a decision for the party elites,” he said in an interview, standing in a suit behind the press tent as Trump fired up the Boca crowd from the stage.
 “They can destroy the party or they can unite behind the front-runner.”

 “Continue to underestimate Donald Trump at your peril,” he warned them.

 Kindling for Trump’s rise

 For many Americans, the underlying economic anxiety about the crash would never dissipate.
-Rank-and-file Republicans -- already frustrated by the huge deficits racked up by the Bush administration in Iraq and Afghanistan -- were inflamed by President Barack Obama's push for the stimulus bill
+Rank-and-file Republicans – already frustrated by the huge deficits racked up by the Bush administration in Iraq and Afghanistan – were inflamed by President Barack Obama’s push for the stimulus bill and Obamacare.

 But interviews at Trump’s rallies throughout the summer and fall suggested he was tapping into something that stretched far beyond the narrow ideological frame of the tea party voter.
 Not only were many of the people who flocked to his rallies new voters, they were highly motivated to turn out for him.

 He was harnessing a mood of seething anger at Washington that cut across typical party lines and economic stratas.
 He was channeling the grievances shared by many Americans who felt left behind by the slow-growth economy, juggling multiple jobs and worrying about paying their children’s college tuition.
 He responded to the fear that rippled across the country after the terrorist attacks in Paris last year.